cecilymp1/California-Road-Network-Analysis-in-Rust/README.md

 # IMPORTANT:
 ### Make sure to do this before running!!!
-- Download the 'california_roads.txt.zip' and place the unzipped file 'california_roads.txt' exactly spelled like that in each measure folder (Centrality, Average_Distance, etc) to make sure that the program runs.
+- Download the 'california_roads.txt.zip' and place the unzipped file '"california_roads.txt'" exactly spelled like that in each measure folder (Centrality_measure, Average_DistanceMeasure, Degree_Distribution, DensityMeasure, Shortest_Distance_Measure) to make sure that the program runs.
 -
 ### Features:
 - average distance between pre-computed cities
 - graph creation
+- io to read file
 - shortest path-Dijkstra
 - centrality and centrality distributions
 - graph densities